Cabbages, spinach, broccoli and delicious sprouts

 These small, tightly-packed bundles of flavour deserve to be eaten more often than just on Christmas Day.
 Steam until just tender, then fry with bacon and shallots for a great vegetable side dish and don’t forget the joys of bubble and squeak . . .

 There are many, many different cabbages to choose from: look for fresh-looking cabbages that haven’t got wilted leaves.
 Cabbage is a great addition to hearty winter soups.

 As its name suggests, this has a pointed shape, making it easy to spot.
 It has a mild, slightly sweet flavour and is good simply shredded and cooked in a covered pan with a little water and a touch of olive oil until just tender, a matter of minutes.

 Firm-textured and mild-flavoured, this lends itself to coleslaw.

 This deep green, full-flavoured cabbage makes a great vegetable side dish.
 Shredded, steamed Savoy cabbage is delicious mixed with mashed potato and fried onion to make Colcannon.

 Rich-flavoured and firm-textured, kale can be shredded and added to hearty soups or braised with strong flavourings such as garlic, bacon, chilli or rosemary.

 High in iron, this is an elegant green vegetable.
-Have a look at my recipe for Simple Spinach with Horseradish in White Sauce, which gives spinach a horseradish kick.
 The Italians serve sautéed spinach – cooked spinach fried in a little olive oil which has been flavoured with garlic – simple but very good.
 Try it.